subhashhj/Cyclistic-Bike-share/README.md

 # Cyclistic-Bike-share
 This is a capstone case studies conducted for my Google Data Analytics Professional Certificate studies.
 In this case study, I will be assuming the role of a data analyst at a fictional bike-share company, “Cyclistic”.
 This bike sharing company is located in Chicago.

+# Introduction
+Welcome to the Cyclistic bike-share analysis case study!
+This is a capstone case studies conducted for my Google Data Analytics Professional Certificate studies.
+In this case study, I will be assuming the role of a data analyst at a fictional bike-share company, “Cyclistic”.
+This bike sharing company is located in Chicago.
+The director of marketing, Lily Moreno, believes the company’s future success depends on maximizing the number of annual memberships.
+Although this company is fictional, this is real data collected between August 2020 – July 2021 from a bike share program in Chicago.
+In order to provide my recommendations to my manager, I will be analyzing the data which has been made available by Motivate International Inc under this license.

+# Scenario
+Cyclistic bike-share fictional company features over 5,800 bicycles and 600 docking stations.
+Cyclistic’s unique selling point is their assisting riding options offering which is used by 8% of their riders.
+Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders.
+The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
+My team is responsible for collecting, analyzing, and reporting data that helps guide Cyclistic marketing strategy.
+My team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
+I will be attempting to answer the question “How do annual members and casual riders use Cyclistic bikes differently?” in this case study.